Star Wars Battlefront II (2017 video game): Classes

-The gameplay in Battlefront II is class-based.
-All factions have the same four soldier classes—Assault, Heavy, Officer, and Specialist—and three starfighter classes—Fighter, Interceptor, and Bomber (although the Resistance and the First Order do not feature the Bomber class).
+Battlefront II features class-based gameplay.
+All factions have the same four soldiers classes—Assault, Heavy, Officer, and Specialist—and three starfighter classes—Fighter, Interceptor, and Bomber (although the Resistance and the First Order do not feature the Bomber class).
 The ground battles feature additional Reinforcement classes, which are unlocked by trading in 'battle points', earned from defeating enemies and completing map-specific objectives.
 All factions have three soldier Reinforcements—the Enforcer, Aerial, and Infiltrator—and two vehicle Reinforcements—the Speeder and Armor.
 The Republic, CIS, Rebels, Empire, and First Order have an additional Reinforcement class—the Artillery—which is featured only in specific maps for the Galactic Assault mode (e.g. the MTT for the Separatists, which is available only on Naboo and Kashyyyk).

-All classes can be leveled up with the exception of Artillery.
+All classes can be leveled up except Artillery.
 After reaching a new level, the player is awarded a Skill Point that can be used to unlock or upgrade a Star Card.
 Star Cards are the main form of progression in Battlefront II, and can be equipped on a certain class to increase one of their stats, such as health regeneration or damage output, or to replace one of their abilities with a new one.
 Up to three Star Cards can be equipped at the same time for each class.
-Players can also customize their soldier classes by purchasing new appearances or unlocking new weapons via milestones.
+Players can also customize their soldier classes by purchasing new appearances or unlocking new weapons through milestones.
 Although the game features limited weapon customization, each weapon is unique and offers a different playstyle.
-Furthermore, players can unlock weapon attachments, which alter a weapon's stats, such as its range or fire rate.
+Furthermore, players can unlock weapon attachments, which can alter a weapon's stats like range and fire rate.
 The Reinforcement classes can also be leveled up and customized, but their weapons and abilities cannot be changed.